joecullin/aoc2021/journal.md

 ---
+## Day 15

+I remembered the name of the problem, but couldn't remember how to solve it.

+Went and read https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm and mostly followed that approach.

+Used https://en.wikipedia.org/wiki/ANSI_escape_code#Colors for my terminal visualization.

+Part 2 is not pretty or fast, but it works.
+Took about 20 minutes on my macbook air, with peak memory of 80mb.

+I think I could do a better job of skipping known dead-ends on each pass.

+But I'm trying to catch up for a missed week, so I'm not going to spend time refining it.

+---
 ## Day 14

 Part 2 completes 26 steps before running out of memory on step 27 -- and that's just for the sample input.